arnoldlee850807/ETtoday_CodingExercise/README.md

 ## AudioManager

-This part utilize AVKit and AVFoundation to achieve playing audio and video
+This part utilize AVKit and AVFoundation to achieve playing audio and video.

 ### AVPlayer status
-An enum class called PlayerStatus is used in this AudioManager to showcase the current state of the AVPlayer
+An enum class called PlayerStatus is used in this AudioManager to showcase the current state of the AVPlayer.

     enum PlayerStatus {
         case finished